 A fireballing reliever whose devastating slider made him an All-Star, but whose wildness often turned his appearances into high-wire acts.

-Carlos Mármol was pure, unadulterated electricity in the late innings.
-For the Chicago Cubs in the late 2000s, the Dominican right-hander was one of the most unhittable—and unpredictable—pitchers in baseball.
-Armed with a fastball that touched the upper 90s and a wipeout slider that dove out of the strike zone, he could strike out the side with ease.
-He led the National League in strikeouts per nine innings in 2010, a season that earned him an All-Star selection and cemented him as the Cubs' closer.
-Yet, watching Mármol pitch was a nerve-wracking experience for fans; his spectacular control issues meant walks and wild pitches were as much a part of his repertoire as strikeouts.
+Carlos Mármol led the National League in strikeouts per nine innings in 2010, earning an All-Star selection as the Chicago Cubs' closer.
+The Dominican right-hander threw a fastball that touched the upper 90s and a wipeout slider that dove out of the strike zone.
+He could strike out the side with ease.
+Yet his spectacular control issues meant walks and wild pitches arrived as often as strikeouts.
 He once saved 38 games in a season but also led the league in walks.
-This volatility defined his career, leading to a swift decline after his peak.
-After leaving the Cubs, he had brief stints with the Dodgers and Marlins before his major league journey concluded, leaving behind a legacy of sheer dominance punctuated by moments of chaos.
+That volatility defined his career, producing moments of sheer dominance punctuated by chaos.
+After his peak, a swift decline followed.
+He left the Cubs for brief stints with the Dodgers and Marlins before his major league journey concluded.

 1981–1996